jsakamoto/BlazingStory/README.md

 ### Example scenario

-For the example scenario, you already have a Razor Class Library project, "MyRazorClassLib", that includes the "Button" component.
+For the example scenario, you already have a Blazor WebAssembly application project, "MyBlazorWasmApp1", that includes the "Button" component.

 ```
 📂 (working directory)
-    + 📄 MyRazorClassLib.sln
+    + 📄 MyBlazorWasmApp1.sln
-    + 📂 MyRazorClassLib
+    + 📂 MyBlazorWasmApp1
-        + 📄 MyRazorClassLib.csproj
+        + 📄 MyBlazorWasmApp1.csproj
         + ...
         + 📂 Components
             + 📄 Button.razor